Bylaws

 Section 2: Powers and Limitations

 All powers of the organization shall be exercised by or under the authority of the Board of Directors.
 Unless so authorized by the Board of Directors, no officer, agent, or member shall have any power or authority to bind the organization by any contract or engagement or to pledge its credit or to render it liable monetarily for any purpose or in any amount.
-All charges, responsibilities, and membership directives shall persist until fulfilled regardless of any changes to the make-up of the Board of Directors.
+All charges, responsibilities, and membership directives shall persist until fulfilled regardless of any changes to the makeup of the Board of Directors.

 Section 3: Qualifications